zonca/zonca.github.io-source/content/jetstream_kubernetes_kubespray.md

 check `inventory/$CLUSTER/group_vars/all.yml`, in particular `bootstrap_os`, I setup `ubuntu`, change it to `centos` if you used the Centos 7 base image.

-Due to a bug in the recipe, run ( see details in the Troubleshooing notes below):
+Due to a bug in the recipe, run ( see details in the Troubleshooting notes below):

     export OS_TENANT_ID=$OS_PROJECT_ID